Sensory Activities for Autistic Teenagers: 10 Therapist-Recommended Ideas

 These activities should provide sensory stimulation, aid sensory integration, and support your teenager’s overall wellbeing.

-Autistic teenagers often experience differences in processing sensory information, and these therapeutic sensory activities can help them regulate their sensory systems, manage anxiety, and improve their quality of life.
+Autistic teenagers often experience differences in processing sensory information, and these therapeutic sensory activities can help them regulate their sensory systems, manage anxiety, enhance social skills for better community engagement, and improve their quality of life.

 In 2019 Lucy launched They Are The Future, a support website for parents of school-aged children.
 Through TATF Lucy is passionate about giving practical, manageable strategies to parents and children who may otherwise struggle to find the support they need.